Quadratic relations between Bessel moments: The full period matrices

 \end{proof}

 \begin{example} Respectively for $k=3,4$, the complete quadratic relations lead to the equalities of the regularized Bessel moments

 \end{example}

-\begin{remark}[Determinant of $\Ppairing_k$] A formula for the determinant of $\Ppairing_k$, which implies in particular its non-vanishing, was conjectured by Broadhurst and Mellit in \cite{B-M16} and \cite[Conj.\,4 \& 7]{Broadhurst16} and proved by Zhou \cite{Zhou18}.
+\begin{remark}[Determinant of $\Ppairing_k$] A formula for the determinant of the matrix $\Ppairing_k$ in Proposition \ref{prop:Pk}, which implies in particular its non-vanishing, was conjectured by Broadhurst and Mellit in \cite{B-M16} and \cite[Conj.\,4 \& 7]{Broadhurst16} and proved by Zhou \cite{Zhou18}.
 Since $\det \DRpairing_k$ is computed in Remark~\ref{rem:detDRpairing} and the determinant of the Betti intersection matrix is computed in Proposition~\ref{prop:Bernoullidet} in order to prove its non-vanishing, the quadratic relations also lead to a computation of $\det\Ppairing_k$ up to sign. \end{remark}

-\begin{remark}[Dimension of the linear span of Bessel moments] In \cite[Th.\,2]{ZhouQind}, Zhou shows that, for each $i$ such that $1 \leq i \leq k'$ (\resp for $i=0$), the $\QQ$-vector space $E_i$ spanned by the Bessel moments~$\IKM_k(i,2j-1)$ for all~$j \geq 1$ has dimension at most~$k'$ (\resp at most $k'+1$).
+\begin{remark}[Dimension of the linear span of Bessel moments] In \cite[Th.\,1.2]{ZhouQind}, Zhou shows that, for each $i$ such that $1 \leq i \leq k'$ (\resp for $i=0$), the $\QQ$-vector space $E_i$ spanned by the Bessel moments~$\IKM_k(i,2j-1)$ for all~$j \geq 1$ has dimension at most~$k'$ (\resp at most $k'+1$).
 From the point of view of the present paper, the upper bound $\dim_\QQ E_i\leq k'$ when $1\leq i\leq k'$ is a direct consequence of the fact that the~$\IKM_k(i,2j-1)$ result from pairing the fixed rapid decay cycle $\alpha_i$ with the de Rham cohomology classes $\omega_j=[z^ju_0\rd z/z]$.
 Provided $j \geq 1$ and $k$ is not a multiple of $4$, all these~$\omega_j$ lie in the middle de Rham cohomology~$\coH^1_{\dR, \rmid}(\Gm, \Sym^k \Kl_2)$, which has dimension $k'$.
 If $k$ is a multiple of $4$, the periods $\Ppairing^\rmid_{k}(\alpha_i,\cbbullet)$ are generated by $\IKM_k(i,2j-1)-\gamma_{k,j}\IKM_k(i,k')$ for $j\in[1,k']$, with~$\gamma_{k,k/4}=1$.
 For each $j\geq 1$, the class $(z^j - \gamma_{k,j}z^{k/4})u_0\de z/z$ lies in $\coH_{\dR,\rmid}^1(\Gm, \Sym^k\Kl_2)$ and has period $\IKM_k(i,2j-1)-\gamma_{k,j}\IKM_k(i,k')$ when paired with $\alpha_i$.
 Therefore, $\dim_\QQ E_i \leq k'$ holds.
 In the case $i=0$, the periods $\Ppairing^{\rmod,\rrd}_{k}(\alpha_0,\cbbullet)$ are generated by